If you are grieving...

 I won't get into many details about my loss, because I know you're not here to read about me; you're here to find anything you can to help you deal with this and be in less pain.
 But I hope some of what I felt and learned might help you in some way.

 The loss of the love of my life was premature (she was in her 50s), which only made it all the more incomprehensible, and to me, just surreal; it was too ridiculous to be real.
-From the day she told me she had cancer to today, it's like my life went into some insane alternate reality.
-Part of me to will never really accept it or believe it's anything but a nightmare and eventually I'll wake up.
-You might feel similar...how this can possibly be real, how you can go on, and why it's worth even trying.
-It's like being pushed off a cruise ship into a dark, cold, choppy sea and told to start swimming.
+She warned me not to be in denial, but deep down I was from day one.
+From that day she told me she had cancer to today, I feel like my life became some bizarre dream that I wish I could finally wake up from.
+Part of me to will never really accept it.
+You might feel similar, wondering "How this can possibly be real?
+How can I go on, and why is it even worth even trying?"
+It's like being pushed off a cruise ship into a dark, cold, choppy sea and ordered to start swimming.
 Are you kidding me?
 To where?

 In other words, whether you realize it or not right now: you're worth it.